Instant erection pills: are they safe and effective?

 Cialis Important Safety Information: Read more about serious warnings and safety info.

 Many OTC erection pills are marketed as “all-natural” and contain herbal ingredients, such as horny goat weed, ginseng, L-arginine, and maca.
 But as a dietary supplement, they don’t have to list all their ingredients—and many often don’t, according to a 2018 study.
 In fact, another study found that six male enhancement products advertised as 100% natural all contained sildenafil, the active ingredient in Viagra.
 While sildenafil can be safe for many people, it may not be for those with certain conditions or taking certain medications.
 Additionally, sildenafil can be dangerous when combined with nitrates, which can be found in some instant erection pills.
-Point being: The lack of transparency among these supplements can lead to potentially dangerous interactions.
+The point is that the lack of transparency among these supplements can lead to potentially dangerous interactions.

 Meanwhile, part of what makes instant erection pills (and male enhancement pills overall) so attractive is that they’re available OTC.
 You can find them at your local vitamin shop, online via Amazon and other sites, or even at the gas station.
 This level of accessibility can be enticing to some people, as it allows you to sidestep any potential awkwardness of talking to your healthcare provider about your sex life.
 Once you get over any initial discomfort, though, there are plenty of reasons to go the prescription route, starting with safety (more on that later).